 Your relational health – You remain connected and engaged with others.

-Unforgiveness, on the other hand, breeds resentment, bitterness and depression, isolates us from other people and has an aging affect.
+Unforgiveness, on the other hand, breeds resentment, bitterness and depression, isolates us from other people and has an ageing affect.

 Forgiveness is undoubtedly a healthier choice, physically, mentally and socially.
 However, I can still struggle to let go of my hurt and act in forgiveness.
 I have come to the conclusion that forgiveness is a bit like building a long bridge over a deep chasm.
 It is a process that involves personal risk and much courage.